UK Deputy PM resigns after bullying probe - ExBulletin

 Raab said he resigned because he was required to resign since he had promised.

-Sunak said he accepted the resignation with great sadness, in a letter that praised much of Raab’s work.
-He also spoke about the shortcomings of the investigation, which he said had a negative impact on everyone involved.

-The resignation spared Sunak the difficult task of deciding the fate of his first deputy.
+The resignation spares Sunak the daunting task of deciding the fate of his first deputy.

-Had he fired Raab, he would have opened himself to criticism for appointing him in the first place when he was warned of Raab’s behavior; if he had kept him in office, he would have been criticized for not keeping his promise to restore the integrity of the Conservative government.
+If he fired Raab, he would expose himself to criticism for hiring him in the first place; if he kept him in office, he would be criticized for not having kept his promise to restore the integrity of the Conservative government.

 Sunak received the investigation report Thursday morning and did not immediately make a decision.
 Spokesman Max Blain, speaking ahead of Raab’s resignation, said Sunak still had full confidence in Raab as he reviewed the report.